KULeuven-MICAS/accfg-artifacts/README.md

 ## Running all experiments:

-Use the `run-all.sh` script to run all experiments: `docker run --rm -itv $PWD:/repo:z ghcr.io/kuleuven-micas/accfg-artifacts:latest /repo/run-all.sh`
+After cloning the repository with all submodules, `cd` into it, and run the `./run-all.sh` script.
+This will spawn the docker container automatically and run itself within it.
+You can alternatively start the docker container manually using: `docker run --rm -itv $PWD:/repo:z ghcr.io/kuleuven-micas/accfg-artifacts:latest /repo/run-all.sh`

 Or, run individual experiments like so: